hpgavin/HPGdaac/doc/PREEMPT_RT-install-PiOS-20240218.md

 * <https://www.raspberrypi.com/documentation/computers/linux_kernel.html#building-the-kernel-locally>

+Note: as of now, HPGdaac is confired to work on 32 bit RPi OS with PREEMPT_RT patches.
+It is not yet clear if the HPADDA hardware can work on 64 bit RPi with PREEMPT_RT patches.

 ## 0. Patching, configuring and building Raspberry Pi OS with PREEMPT_RT involves ...

  * downloading Raspberry Pi OS kernel sources and the PREEMPT_RT patch matching your current Raspberry Pi OS version number